 • To increase communication with parents and provide parent support.

 This program is a public school placement that serves children with disabilities, ages 3-5.
 These classes are designed to provide instruction for students with moderate to severe delays in one or more of these areas: cognition, communication, psychomotor, self-care and social-emotional areas.
-Children with disabilities are eligible for services on their birthday.
+Children with disabilities are eligible for services beginning on their 3rd birthday.
 If you are aware of a child who may have a need for services, please encourage the family to call the CISD office to refer the child.

 Regional Day School Program For The Deaf (RDSPD)